-E. UFE and EWU mutually agree that this Modes of Instruction Article is out-of-date and does not reflect all current modalities including, but not limited to, online learning.
-UFE and EWU recognize this a complex issue and want to provide it appropriate consideration and review.
-UFE and EWU agree that this Article will be further discussed and negotiated in Joint Labor Management with a goal to reach a mutually agreed upon revision no later than February 28, 2020.
+E. UFE and EWU mutually agree that the Modes of Instruction Appendix is out-of-date and does not reflect all current and anticipated modalities including, but not limited to, clinical and studio instruction.
+UFE and EWU recognize this is a complex issue and want to provide it appropriate consideration and review.
+UFE and EWU agree that this Appendix and its MOI descriptions and enrollment recommendations relative to face-to-face, online and hybrid courses at EWU will be further discussed and negotiated in Joint Labor Management with a goal to reach a mutually agreed upon revision no later than February 28, 2023.